Yedomon/R-for-geographic-map-Session-1/README.md

 print(myFile$NAME_1)
 ```

-The regions names should appear as follow:
+The regions names should appear as follows:

 ```